10. Promised Land (2012)

 The story of Rudy Baylor v Giant Insurance Company.
 Who doesn’t love the wide-eyed new attorney?

-Rudy (Matt Damon) has got his law degree but no clients.
+The Oscar winning actor has got his law degree but no clients.
 In steps the fast-talking paralegal Deck Shifflet (Danny DeVito) and his boss Bruiser Stone (Mickey Rourke).
 With a name like Bruiser, you can guess the type of clientele.

 But a seismic case threatens to change that seedy perception.
 Dot Black (Mary Kay Place) is denied coverage for her dying son, and the Baylor and Shifflet team take them on.